djsmithdev/combatmode/README.md

 <br />

 ## <img width="20" height="20" src="./cmlogo.svg"> FEATURES
-- [Free Look](https://en.wikipedia.org/wiki/Free_look) - Rotate the player character's view with the camera without having to perpetually hold right click.
+- [Free Look Camera](https://en.wikipedia.org/wiki/Free_look) - Rotate the player character's view with the camera without having to perpetually hold right click.
 - Reticle Targeting - Enable users to target units by simply aiming the reticle at them, as well as allowing proper use of @mouseover and @cursor macro decorators in combination with the crosshairs.
-- Optional adjustable dynamic Crosshair marker to assist with Reticle Targeting.
 - Mouse Click Casting - When Free Look is enabled, frees your mouse clicks so you can cast up to 8 skills with them.
 - Cursor Unlock - Automatically releases the cursor when opening interface panels like bags, map, character panel, etc.